 One great program feature is that as each employee calls in, a note appears on the dispatcher's screen confirming that the employee has logged in and played back the message.
 Also, if the employee leaves a voice message, a note immediately appears on the dispatcher's screen.
 Clicking on that note allows the dispatcher to immediately hear the message through the computer.

-You can listen to examples of schedule and company messages at the Web site at www.schedulecom.com, but you may have to turn off your popup blocker if you do this.
-You can also watch demonstrations of how a dispatcher creates, modifies, and publishes a daily schedule.
+You can listen to examples of schedule and company messages at the Web site at www.schedulecom.com,

 The system is available in three package sizes that support up to 75, 250, and 500 employees.
 It runs on your server and requires MS Windows 2000 Professional/Server OS, MS SQL Server 2000, and enough analog phone lines to match the number of ports for the package selected, which are four, eight, and 12, respectively.